Retirement Income Planning: Developing Your Distribution Strategy

 Dividend Income

 Some stocks pay regular dividends to shareholders.
-While dividends aren’t guaranteed, companies with long histories of paying dividends can provide relatively stable income.
+While dividends aren’t guaranteed, companies with long histories of paying dividends have historically provided relatively stable income.
 However, dividend income can fluctuate based on company performance and economic conditions.

 Bond Income